Current weighted average

 FAQ

-A weighted grade calculator combines category grades using different percentages, so homework, quizzes, projects, labs, and exams affect the course average in the right proportion.
+It combines category averages using the percentages from your syllabus, so homework, quizzes, labs, projects, and exams affect the course in the correct proportion.

-A weighted grade calculator tracks the whole course across categories, while a final grade calculator answers one narrower question: what you need on the final exam to hit a target grade.
+This page tracks the full course across multiple weighted categories.
+The final exam page answers one narrower question: what score you need on the final to reach a target overall grade.

-Enter the exact category groups from your syllabus, such as homework, quizzes, labs, participation, projects, midterms, and exams.
-The closer the categories match the course, the better the weighted grade calculator will be.
+Enter the exact groups from the syllabus, such as homework, quizzes, labs, participation, projects, midterms, and exams.
+The closer the categories match the real policy, the more useful the weighted grade calculator becomes.